Enterlucent/open-space-game-sandbox/CONTRIBUTING.md

 ## How to Open a Feature Request<a id="how-to-open-a-feature-request"></a>
 1. Determine if the same or similar request already exists for what you had in mind.
-    * Game design [Feature Requests](https://github.com/Enterlucent/open-space-game/Issues?utf8=%E2%9C%93&q=label%enhancement+is%3Aall) belong in the main project Issues so check there first.
+    * [Feature Requests](https://github.com/Enterlucent/open-space-game/Issues?utf8=%E2%9C%93&q=label%enhancement+is%3Aall) belong in the Project Issues.
     * If one does exist, feel free to expand upon it by commenting on the Issue but there's no need to open a new one.
 2. Create a [Feature Request](https://github.com/Enterlucent/open-space-game/Issues/new?template=Feature_request.md) on the Issues page.
-    * Add the "enhancement" and "design" label (to the right of the text inputs)
+    * Add the "enhancement" label (to the right of the text inputs)
-    * If your Feature Request requires additional game assets then an Asset [Feature Request](#how-to-submit-assets) is also required
+    * If your Feature Request requires additional assets then an [Asset Request](#how-to-open-am-asset-request) is also required
+        * You must provide a reference to the Asset Request in the Feature Request Issue
     * Make sure that you are very detailed with what you think the feature should accomplish, how it should be implemented and it's predicted effect on other features.
 3. Check back often, or enable the notification options, in the event others have questions about your proposal
 4. You will know when the feature(s) is accepted when the Issue(s) has been assigned to a Team Member(s)
     * It is important to keep in mind that all new features, even simple changes, often have wide ranging effect which need to be fully explored.
     * Also remember that not all features can be added into the game (but I'm sure we'll try!) and features need to be released in an orderly way so even if the feature is accepted it may not go in immediately.
+    * If there are both an Feature and Asset Request as a part of the feature, the feature will not be moved to the master branch until all dependent parts have been completed.

+## How to Open an Asset Request<a id="how-to-open-am-asset-request"></a>
+1. Determine if the same or similar request already exists for what you had in mind.
+    * [Asset Requests](https://github.com/Enterlucent/open-space-game-assets/Issues?utf8=%E2%9C%93&q=label%enhancement+is%3Aall) belong in the Asset Issues.
+    * If one does exist, feel free to expand upon it by commenting on the Issue but there's no need to open a new one.
+2. Create an [Asset Request](https://github.com/Enterlucent/open-space-game/Issues/new?template=Feature_request.md) on the Issues page.
+    * Add the "enhancement" label (to the right of the text inputs)
+    * Make sure that you are very detailed with what the requirements are.
+The more detailed you are (reference image links are suggested) the more likely you are to get an artist to pick it up.
+    * If there are any technical requirements (it has to be a certain file format or has to be constructed a particular way) make sure to detail that in the request.
+3. Check back often, or enable the notification options, in the event others have questions about your proposal
+4. You will know when the feature(s) is accepted when the Issue(s) has been assigned to a Team Member(s)

 # Programmer<a id="programmer"></a><sup>[^^](#quick-start)</sup>
 Programmers are responsible for implementing the features presented by Game Designers and managing the assets created by Artists.